 A 5 time winner of the coveted “Best in Staffing” designation , PACE is ranked in the top 2% of staffing agencies nationwide, based on annual surveys of customer satisfaction.

 PACE services include temporary and contract staffing, temp to hire auditions, direct hire professional recruiting services, Employer of Record (payroll) services, and a large menu of candidate assessment services our clients can purchase a la carte.

-To learn more about how partnering with PACE will make a difference to how you find and hire employees, contact our Partner Services and Solutions team at 425-637-3312, e mail us at email@example.com or visit our website at www. pacestaffing.com/employers.
+To learn more about how partnering with PACE will make a difference to how you find and hire employees in today’s competitive marketplace, contact our Partner Services and Solutions team at 425-637-3312, email us at firstname.lastname@example.org or visit our website at www. pacestaffing.com/employers.